What Is 5 Of 2000000

 • Engineering and Manufacturing: In precision engineering, tolerances are often expressed as extremely small fractions.
 A tiny deviation in a component's dimensions can significantly impact the overall performance of a machine or system.
 Tolerances are often specified in micrometers or even nanometers, corresponding to incredibly small fractions of a meter.

 • Financial Modeling: In financial markets, changes in asset prices are often represented as very small percentages or fractions.
 A change of 5 parts per 2 million in a stock price, for example, would be a minute movement.
-However, when dealing with large sums of money, even small fractional changes can translate into significant monetary gains or losses.
+That said, when dealing with large sums of money, even small fractional changes can translate into significant monetary gains or losses.
 The concept of basis points (bps), where 1 bps = 0.01%, is commonly used in this context.

 Further Exploration: Simplifying Fractions